Review of Public Personnel Administration

 Review of Public Personnel Administration is a peer-reviewed academic journal that publishes papers in the field of public administration.
-The journal's editor are Jessica Sowa (University of Baltimore) and Christine Ledvinka Rush (Mississippi State University).
+The journal's editor is Meghna Sabharwal (The University of Texas at Dallas).
 It has been in publication since 1980 and is currently published by SAGE Publications.

 Scope

 Review of Public Personnel Administration publishes scholarship on human resource management in public service organizations.
 The journal contains articles covering both traditional and emerging topics, including analysis of the effects of specific HR procedures or programs on the management function and assessment of the impact of HR management.